m7a/lo-maenmpc/README.md

    This includes searching by ratings and having the ratings displayed in all overviews and song listings.
  * Support for play counts by querying the Maloja API.
+ * Support for scrobbling to a Maloja server.
  * Support for generating “radio-like” playlists based on the ratings and play counts.
 This is the same algorithm as implemented for [gmusicradio(32)](../32/gmusicradio.xhtml).